Meet The Last Hurrah Team

 Kimba Griffith

-Nastassia JOnes
+Nastassia Jones

 A New Zealand native, Nastassia has a deep connection to the concept of ‘Whanau’ or extended family and community.
 After completing her degree in Psychology, Nastassia worked in funeral administration for a not-for-profit funeral provider in Victoria.
 It was during this time she began to imagine a model for funeral care that encompassed her views on family-centred care and ‘whanau’, and it is these concepts that underpin what she has created in the Last Hurrah,

-Nastassia has also worked as an admin and management guru at a highly successful Forensic Cleaning Company, and has honed her skills in supporting families and being the first contact at a very traumatic and difficult moment.
+Nastassia has also worked as an admin and management guru at a highly successful Forensic Cleaning Company and has honed her skills in supporting families and being the first contact at a very traumatic and difficult moment.
 She has a special gift for working with people living with hoarding disorders, being able to build trust, and create the possibility for some healing work in clearing their spaces.
 Nastassia is also a family assistance specialist for Kenyon International.

 In keeping with her deep passion for community and inclusion, Nastassia was the founder of a women’s skateboarding community, which included skateboarding event management and women’s skateboarding advocacy.